JohnnyZhao/leadplus_news/README.md

 ## Functionalities

-1. A home page displays latest 20 news in database http://127.0.0.1:8000/
+1. A home page displays the latest 20 news: http://127.0.0.1:8000/
-2. An API which returns the latest 100 from database http://127.0.0.1:8000/api/news_items
+2. An API which returns the latest 100 news: http://127.0.0.1:8000/api/news_items
-3. A command to fetch the latest 100 news under certain topic and save it to database
+3. A command to fetch the latest 100 news under certain topic and save it to database.
     ```bash
     ./manage.py fetch_news [TOPIC]
     ```